chrismade/My-Bunkerweb-Tutorial/coreos/README.md

 the concepts rather than provide a bullet-proof solution.

-## what is podman (as compared to 'docker')?
+## what is podman (in contract to 'docker')?

-There are plenty of much better and more comprehensive articles out there which explain who has initiated podman as a docker drop-in replacement and why - for the purpose of this community contribution, I would like to highlight first the *common ground* that both docker and podman both use container runtime libraries based on the OCI standard - this provides a huge level of compatibilities between both options.
+There are plenty of much better - and more comprehensive - articles out there which explain WHO has initiated podman as a docker drop-in replacement - and WHY - for the purpose of this community contribution, I would like to highlight first the *common ground* that both docker and podman both use container runtime libraries based on the OCI standard - this provides a huge level of compatibilities between both options.